openedx/edx-platform/docs/en_us/olx/source/pages/pages.rst

-.. _Course Pages:
+.. _Course Tabs:

 #################################
-Course Pages
+Course Tabs
 #################################

-You can add tabs to your course.
+You can add tabs, or pages, to your course.
 Each tab appears in your course’s navigation bar.

 *********************************************
-Create the Page File
+Create the Tab File
 *********************************************

-You create an HTML file for each page you want to add to the course in the ``tabs`` directory.
+You create an HTML file for each tab you want to add to the course in the ``tabs`` directory.

 You can add any text and HTML markup to the page.
 Tabs can also be